neondatabase/neon/docs/rfcs/025-generation-numbers.md

 On the other hand we would also like to minimize leakage by executing deletions promptly.

-To resolve this, we may make the deletion queue persistent, writing out _DeletionList_s as soon as a Timeline decides to commit to a deletion, and then executing these in the background at a later time.
+To resolve this, we may make the deletion queue persistent and then executing these in the background at a later time.

 _Note: The deletion queue's reason for existence is optimization rather than correctness,